 They can also be placed back into a 400-degree oven on a baking sheet lined with parchment paper or non-stick foil for 10 to 15 minutes or until heated through.
 This is preferred if you have the time!

 FOLLOW US ON SOCIAL MEDIA AND SHARE THIS RECIPE

 SIGN UP TO RECEIVE NOTIFICATION AND NEVER MISS A NEW POST

-Oven Roasted Maple Bacon Brussels Sprouts
+Maple Brussels Sprouts

-- Preheat an oven to 400⁰F.
+- Preheat an oven to 400 degrees F.

-- Remove the bacon from the pan and drain on paper towels and set aside.
+- Cut bacon into small pieces and fry in a skillet over medium-high until bacon is crispy.
+Remove the bacon from the pan and drain on paper towels and set aside.
 Reserve the fat from the pan.

 - Roast for 25 to 25 minutes, stirring every 10 minutes.
 Brussels sprouts are done when the outer leaves begin to turn medium to dark brown.

-- Serve immediately.
+- Serve immediately and enjoy!